davidpagnon/Sports2D/README.md

 'save_angles': ["A", "save angles as mot files. true if not specified"], 'slowmo_factor': ["", "slow-motion factor.
 For a video recorded at 240 fps and exported to 30 fps, it would be 240/30 = 8.
-1 if not specified"], 'pose_model': ["p", "only body_with_feet is available for now. body_with_feet if not specified"], 'mode': ["m", "light, balanced, or performance. balanced if not specified"], 'det_frequency': ["f", "run person detection only every N frames, and inbetween track previously detected bounding boxes. keypoint detection is still run on all frames.\n\
+1 if not specified"], 'pose_model': ["p", "only body_with_feet is available for now. body_with_feet if not specified"], 'mode': ["m", 'light, balanced, performance, or a """{dictionary within triple quote}""". balanced if not specified.
+Use a dictionary to specify your own detection and/or pose estimation models (more about in the documentation).'], 'det_frequency': ["f", "run person detection only every N frames, and inbetween track previously detected bounding boxes. keypoint detection is still run on all frames.\n\
                   Equal to or greater than 1, can be as high as you want in simple uncrowded cases.
 Much faster, but might be less accurate.
-1 if not specified: detection runs on all frames"], 'to_meters': ["M", "convert pixels to meters. true if not specified"],

-'backend': ["", "Backend for pose estimation can be 'auto', 'cpu', 'cuda', 'mps' (for MacOS), or 'rocm' (for AMD GPUs)"], 'device': ["", "Device for pose estimatino can be 'auto', 'openvino', 'onnxruntime', 'opencv'"], 'calib_on_person_id': ["", "person ID to calibrate on.
-0 if not specified"], 'floor_angle': ["", "angle of the floor. 'auto' if not specified"], 'xy_origin': ["", "origin of the xy plane. 'auto' if not specified"], 'calib_file': ["", "path to calibration file. '' if not specified, eg no calibration file"], 'save_calib': ["", "save calibration file. true if not specified"], 'do_ik': ["", "do inverse kinematics. false if not specified"], 'osim_setup_path': ["", "path to OpenSim setup. '../OpenSim_setup' if not specified"], 'person_orientation': ["", "front, back, left, right, auto, or none. 'front none left' if not specified.
-If 'auto', will be either left or right depending on the direction of the motion."], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'multiperson': ["", "multiperson involves tracking: will be faster if set to false. true if not specified"], 'tracking_mode': ["", "sports2d or rtmlib. sports2d is generally much more accurate and comparable in speed. sports2d if not specified"], 'deepsort_params': ["", 'Deepsort tracking parameters: """{dictionary between 3 double quotes}""". \
+1 if not specified: detection runs on all frames"], 'backend': ["", "Backend for pose estimation can be 'auto', 'cpu', 'cuda', 'mps' (for MacOS), or 'rocm' (for AMD GPUs)"], 'device': ["", "Device for pose estimatino can be 'auto', 'openvino', 'onnxruntime', 'opencv'"], 'to_meters': ["M", "convert pixels to meters. true if not specified"], 'make_c3d': ["", "Convert trc to c3d file. true if not specified"], 'px_to_m_from_person_id': ["", "person ID to calibrate on.
+0 if not specified"], 'floor_angle': ["", "angle of the floor. 'auto' if not specified"], 'xy_origin': ["", "origin of the xy plane. 'auto' if not specified"], 'calib_file': ["", "path to calibration file. '' if not specified, eg no calibration file"], 'save_calib': ["", "save calibration file. true if not specified"], 'do_ik': ["", "do inverse kinematics. false if not specified"], 'use_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'use_contacts_muscles': ["", "Use model with contact spheres and muscles. false if not specified"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'multiperson': ["", "multiperson involves tracking: will be faster if set to false. true if not specified"], 'tracking_mode': ["", "sports2d or rtmlib. sports2d is generally much more accurate and comparable in speed. sports2d if not specified"], 'deepsort_params': ["", 'Deepsort tracking parameters: """{dictionary between 3 double quotes}""". \n\
-                    Default: max_age:30, n_init:3, nms_max_overlap:0.8, max_cosine_distance:0.3, nn_budget:200, max_iou_distance:0.8, embedder_gpu: True\
+                    Default: max_age:30, n_init:3, nms_max_overlap:0.8, max_cosine_distance:0.3, nn_budget:200, max_iou_distance:0.8, embedder_gpu: True\n\
                     More information there: https://github.com/levan92/deep_sort_realtime/blob/master/deep_sort_realtime/deepsort_tracker.py#L51'], 'input_size': ["", "width, height.
 1280, 720 if not specified.
 Lower resolution will be faster but less precise"], 'keypoint_likelihood_threshold': ["", "detected keypoints are not retained if likelihood is below this threshold.
 0.3 if not specified"],